Top tips for your job search

 7. Recognize the distinction between finding jobs and having job search skills.

 If you have success in finding jobs to which to apply, but are missing essential job search skills, you may undermine your opportunity for success.
 You will be judged and evaluated on all your actions in a job search: phone use, e-mail, hard copy correspondence, resume, your online presence, your interviewing skills, handshake, dining etiquette and more.
 Know the skills before you start contacting employers.
+We are happy to assist you through advising.

 8. Don't expect your job search to be quick and easy.

 A job search is hard work.
 Your motivation and attitude are the keys to your success.
 Expect to put in as much work, for two semesters, as a really tough 3-credit-hour class in which you want to get an A. It's worth that to you.
+We are happy to assist you through advising.

 Q: What mistakes do students tend to make in the job search?